 Is my leopard gecko lonely?

 No. Your leopard gecko is not lonely.
-Leopard geckos, and all reptiles for that matter, do not have the parts of the brain associated to understand or need social life.
+Leopard geckos, and all reptiles for that matter, do not have the parts of the brain associated with understanding or needing social life.
 Because leopard geckos are not able to perceive of social life, they don’t get lonely either.

 In fact, leopard geckos are incredibly solitary, and they can get injured and stressed if there’s more than one gecko in the enclosure.
 Feeding time will especially become tense if more than one gecko is in an enclosure at a time.
 We absolutely recommend keeping your leopard gecko on its own.